-This leaflet provides brief information about common childhood infections and whether or not children should go to school, etc.
+This leaflet provides brief information about common childhood infections and whether or not children should go to school, nursery or other childcare.

 Note: * indicates a notifiable disease.
 In the UK these are required (by law) to be reported to government authorities.